eggsworks/egg58/README.md

 On the back of each board:

 - Install LEDs such that the notched corner aligns with the indicator on the silkscreen.
+  - Be aware that the orientation of the LEDs changes each row.
 - Install diodes, such that the cathode (the side with the line) points toward the square holes (upward).
+  - If using through-hole diodes with the FR4 switchplate, ensure that the leads are trimmed very short on the front, otherwise they may scratch through the switchplate solder mask and short out.
 - Install sockets.
 - If I2C is being used, install the two resistors beneath the location for the TRRS.
   - Recommended to use either 2x 4.7K on a single hand, or 4x 10K on both hands.